JKomskis/Resume/README.md

 # Resume

-I got tired of having to update my resume in three different places (Word document, website, and LinkedIn) for every change, so I created this repository to end that nonsense.
+I got tired of having to update my resume in three different places (Word document, website, and LinkedIn) for every change, so I created this repository to avoid that.
 So, I rewrote the content of my resume as JSON, a schema to validate it, and templates that can render the content into different formats.

+There are currently three versions of my resume:

+- `resume.json`: The everyday resume I would use if asked for my resume
+- `resume_extra.json`: The resume with my complete experience and project history, mostly for own reference
+- `resume_one_pager.json`: A one-page version of my resume with what I consider the most important information

+Yes, currently information is duplicated between the files.
+Eventually I'll find a good way to eliminate that.
+(If you have ideas, I'm all ears!)

 ## Features